 Types of Online Reviews

 The term “online review” in itself is vague, as there are many types of reviews that could be written.
-For starters, reviews can be for a product, for a service, or for a company overall.
+For starters, customer feedback can be for a product, for a service, or for a company overall.
 They could also be hosted on branded sites, or on external sources.

-Let’s take a look at some of the most common types of online reviews, and how Google currently takes them into consideration.
+Let’s take a look at some of the most common types, and how Google currently takes them into consideration.

 - Branded product reviews.
 First are branded product reviews.
 Typically left by users who have purchased the product before, these are featured on individual product pages of a website. eCommerce sites are the most popular for this, but they also may be featured on sites with a single digital good or intangible services.
 Typically, users will rate the product and leave a descriptive review containing their opinions.
 This text can be indexed by Google, which may help you rank for more relevant keywords.
 You can also use microformatting to properly categorize the review and possibly get your product’s average rating (or a review itself) featured as an entry in the SERPs.